vpsfreecz/vpsadminos/docs/user-guide/resources.md

 *osctld* has a concept of groups, where each group represents a CGroup in all subsystems.
 There are always two groups: the *root* group and the *default* group.
-The *root* group is the parent of all other groups, its path defaults to `osctl`.
+The *root* group is the parent of all other groups, its path defaults to `osctl/<pool name>`.
 Newly created containers are put into the *default* group, unless configured otherwise.
 Groups can be nested and you can configure arbitrary CGroup subsystem parameters for every group.
 Every container belongs to exactly one group, i.e. the *default* group or any other.
 You can also configure CGroup parameters of the containers themselves.